davidgatti/How-to-Stream-Torrents-using-NodeJS/README.md

 <a href="https://heroku.com/deploy?template=https://github.com/davidgatti/How-to-Stream-Torrents-using-NodeJS" target="_blank">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://www.herokucdn.com/deploy/button.svg"></a>

+Follow the instructions on the Heroku main app page, and then once the app is deployed, visti the main page.
+Once you do that you should see the site with some example free Magnet Hashes so you can test out the live streaming.

 # Other Projects

 If this article/project is something you enjoy, please consider giving it a 🌟.
 Also check out my [GitHub account](https://github.com/davidgatti), where I have other articles and apps that you might find interesting.